Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Getting To Hiroshima From Osaka

-You can get from Osaka to Hiroshima, depending on the specific Shinkansen taken, in one and a half to two hours and 15 minutes.
+The Osaka to Hiroshima bullet train (Shinkansen train) makes longer-distance day trips so much easier and you can get from Osaka to Hiroshima, depending on the specific Shinkansen train taken, in one and a half to two hours.

-The journey by local train will take around six hours and so is not practical for a day trip from Osaka to Hiroshima.
+The journey by local train will take around six hours so is not practical for a Hiroshima day trip from Osaka.
+Buses from Osaka to Hiroshima take around five hours, so again, are not practical for a day trip.

-It really is an essential bit of your Japan travel plans to get a Japan Rail Pass before visiting to save you money and time if you plan to move around a lot for these kind of trips.
+It is an essential part of your Japan travel plans to get a Japan Rail Pass (get one with that link) if you plan to move around a lot for these kinds of trips as it will save you money.

 Hiroshima Peace Memorial Park

-The simple truth is there isn’t a ‘lot’ of traditional stuff to do in Hiroshima and that’s because the whole city was wiped out in World War 2 when there first atom bomb ever used was dropped on the city at 8.15am on 6th August 1945.
+The simple (and sad) truth is there isn’t a ‘lot’ of traditional stuff to do in Hiroshima and that’s because the whole city was wiped out in World War 2 when the first atom bomb ever used was dropped on the city at 8.15 am on 6th August 1945.

 That is one of the main things to do in Hiroshima: visit the Hiroshima Peace Memorial.

-I started at the famed Hiroshima Atomic Bomb Dome.
-The dome was very close to where the atomic bomb exploded on Hiroshima but it’s structure survived and is still standing today (with renovation works).
+I started at the Hiroshima Atomic Bomb Dome.
+The dome was very close to where the atomic bomb exploded in Hiroshima but its structure survived and is still standing today (with renovation works).

 It is a symbol of destruction and yet endurance for world peace today.